Chagrilled/P4-DandoriDesktop/docs/faqs.md

 ## I got an encoding error

 - `Help` -> `Open Log Folder` -> open `deploy-log.txt` for the full error outputs

+## Can I re-randomise mid-game?

+Sort of - if you encounter a crashing map and don't want to debug, and haven't loaded into it yet, you can just re-randomise and deploy a new mod for a new seed.
+It'll only apply to future unloaded maps, and the parts of the game you've already loaded into.

+This does mean the linking of caves may get messed up, depending on your settings.